dustinm94/RCB-9000/README.md

 * How to use tensorflow
 * Gaining experience with Pandas
 * Gaining experience with SQlite
+* Gaining experience with CUDA 8.0
+* Gaining experience with cudNN 6.0

 # Goals
 Possibly creating a specific type of chatbot.
 For example only use engineering subreddits for data, thus making it a chatbot that only talks about engineering related topics and questions.
 (As you can see, you can apply any subreddit to this)